 |Calculated GPA = 36 ÷ 12 = 3.0 GPA|

 As shown above, all classes are not created equal in terms of GPA weight.
 The number of A's, B's, and C's you earn do not, by themselves, reflect your academic standing.

-You can make this system work to your benefit if you:
+You can make this system work to your benefit:

 - Make 4- and 5-credit classes a priority.